onivim/oni/README.md

 defaults write com.extropy.oni ApplePressAndHoldEnabled -bool false
 ```

-> You may want to add /Applications/Oni.app/Contents/MacOS/ to your $PATH, so that from the console, you can open Oni via `Oni`
+> You can invoke `oni` from your terminal after adding it to your PATH, though CMD-Shift-P > Add to Path

 ### Linux